XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 You opened the `next.always` URL, scanned the QR code with your smartphone running XUMM (or from your smartphone: got redirected to the XUMM app) and signed your request.
 That's already pretty sweet!

 But now it's time to verify the payload outcome.
-And didn't I promise that, once signed, you'd get a `user token` to send your next payload using a Push notification?
+And didn't we promise that, once signed, you'd get a `user token` to send your next payload using a Push notification?

 #### Please note: this is where this tutorial gets (even) more technical.
 Software developers will be able to follow this.
 If you've never coded before this will probably require some more spare time ;)